Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- Among the qualified batters, he ranks first in batting average, while his on-base percentage ranks sixth and he is 57th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks first, his on-base percentage ranks eighth, and he is 60th in the league in slugging.

-- Arraez enters this game on a four-game hitting streak.
-In his last outings, he's hitting .211.

-- Arraez has picked up a hit in 98 of 123 games this year, with multiple hits 46 times.

-- In five games this season, he has hit a long ball (4.1%, and 1% of his trips to the plate).
+- Looking at the 124 games he has played this year, he's went deep in five of them (4.0%), and in 1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.